Hybrid Block Successive Approximation for One-Sided Non-Convex Min-Max Problems: Algorithms and Applications: The Proposed Algorithms and Analysis

 \item[B.3] {\bf (Tight upper bound).} Each $U_{i}(\cdot; w,y)$ satisfies:

 \item[B.4] {\bf (Lipschitz gradient).} Each $U_{i}(\cdot; w,y)$ satisfies:

 \end{itemize}

-Clearly, the $x$ update step {\bf[S1]} closely resembles the popular BSUM algorithm \cite{razaviyayn2013unified,meisam15BSUMsurvey}, which is designed for multi-block non-convex minimization problems.
-Similarly as in BSUM, some kind of approximation functions are used to simplify the update for each subproblem; see \cite{meisam15BSUMsurvey} for a number of such functions that are popular for signal processing applications.
+Clearly, the $x$ update step {\bf[S1]} closely resembles the BSUM algorithm \cite{razaviyayn2013unified,meisam15BSUMsurvey}, which is designed for minimization problems.
+Similarly as in BSUM, approximation functions are used to simplify the update for each subproblem; see \cite{meisam15BSUMsurvey} for a number of such functions often used in signal processing applications.

-However, the key difference from the BSUM-type algorithm, or for that matter, all successive convex approximation (SCA) based algorithms such as the inexact flexible parallel algorithm {(FLEXA)} \cite{scutari13decomposition,scutari13flexible,Facchinei15}, the concave-convex procedure (CCCP) \cite{Yuille:2003:CP:773700.773708} and so on, is the presence of the {\it ascent} step in {\bf [S2]}.
-This step is needed to deal with the inner maximization problem, but unfortunately the use of it invalidates the existing analysis for SCA-type algorithms such as BSUM, CCCP, FLEXA, all of which critically
+{However, a key difference from the BSUM, or for that matter, all successive convex approximation (SCA) based algorithms such as the inexact flexible parallel algorithm {(FLEXA)} \cite{scutari13decomposition,scutari13flexible,Facchinei15}, the concave-convex procedure (CCCP) \cite{Yuille:2003:CP:773700.773708}, is the presence of the {\it ascent} step in {\bf [S2]}.
+[Songtao: Too long consider to revise]} This step is needed to deal with the inner maximization problem, but unfortunately the use of it invalidates the existing analyses for SCA-type algorithms, because all of them critically depend on consistently achieving some form of descent as the algorithms progress.
+As a result, how to properly implement and analyze the proposed algorithm represents a major challenge.

-depend on consistently achieving some form of descent as the algorithms progress.
-Consequently, how to properly implement and analyze the proposed algorithm represents a major challenge.
-To see where the issue is, consider the following simple example.
+We note that it is not straightforward to design algorithms for one-sided non-convex min-max problem, as compared with non-convex minimization problems.
+For the former problem, simple algorithms like gradient descent-ascent can diverge (see Example 1 or \cite{daskalakis2018limit}), but if we specialize such an algorithm to the latter problem (which becomes the well-known gradient descent), then it will converge to a second-order stationary solution {\cite{pmlr-v49-lee16}.
+We refer the readers to a few recent works {\cite{lin2019gradient} \cite{thekumparampil2019efficient}} for more discussions.

-\underline{\textsf{Example 1.}} Consider a special case of problem \eqref{eq:problem}, where $K=1$ (a single block variable), and $A$ is a randomly generated matrix of size $N\times M$: $\min_{x\in\mathbb{R}^N}\max_{y\in\mathbb{R}^M}\; y^T A x.$ Let us apply a special case of HiBSA algorithm by utilizing the following approximation function: { } Letting $\gamma^r=0$ and $\beta^r=0$ for all $r$, the HiBSA becomes an alternating gradient descent-ascent algorithm
+\underline{\textsf{Example 1.}}\cite{daskalakis2018limit} Consider a special case of problem \eqref{eq:problem}, where $K=1$ (a single block variable), and $A$ is a randomly generated matrix of size $N\times M$: $\min_{x\in\mathbb{R}^N}\max_{y\in\mathbb{R}^M}\; y^T A x.$ Let us apply a special case of HiBSA algorithm by utilizing the following approximation function: { } Letting $\gamma^r=0$ and $\beta^r=0$ for all $r$, the HiBSA becomes an alternating gradient descent-ascent algorithm

 Unfortunately, one can verify that for almost any $A$, {\it regardless} the choices of $\eta, \lambda$, \eqref{eq:alter:min:max} will not converge to the desired solution satisfying: $A^T y^*=0$ and $A x^*=0$; see Fig. \ref{fig:diverge}.
 This is because the linear system describing the dynamics of the vector $(x^r, y^r)$ is always unstable. $\blacksquare$